ibm-cloud-docs/databases-for-redis/high-availability.md

 ## Performance

 {{site.data.keyword.databases-for-redis}} deployments do not auto-scale.
-You can scale your deployments [to your usage](/docs/services/databases-for-redis?topic=databases-for-redis-resources-scaling) There are a few factors to consider if you are concerned about the performance of your deployment.
+You can scale your deployments [to your usage](/docs/services/databases-for-redis?topic=databases-for-redis-resources-scaling).
+There are a few factors to consider if you are concerned about the performance of your deployment.

 ### Memory Policies

 By default, deployments are configured with a `noeviction` policy.
-All data is kept in memory until the `maxmemory` limit is reached and Redis will return an error if the memory limit is exceeded.
+All data is kept in memory until the `maxmemory` limit is reached and Redis returns an error if the memory limit is exceeded.
 The `maxmemory` is set to 85% of a data node's available memory, so your node doesn't run out of system resources.
 For example, the minimum size deployment has 1 GB RAM per node, and its `maxmemory` is set to 858993459 bytes.

 You can scale the amount of memory to accommodate more data, and you can configure the `maxmemory` setting to tune memory usage.
 The [Redis documentation](https://redis.io/topics/memory-optimization#memory-allocation) has some good information on memory behavior and tuning `maxmemory`.